ece398-buvip/vip-weather-docs/docs/software-build.md

 !!! warning "Redis Database"

     The redis database must be accessible at `localhost` on port `6379`.
-There is no security currently implemented, which is why this requirement exists.
+There is currently no security implemented which is why this requirement exists.

 ### Installing Redis

-Run the following to install redis (the database that stores all the weather data):
+Run the following to install Redis, the database that stores all the weather data:

 ```bash
 sudo apt-get install lsb-release curl gpg